Skip to content

 Mode 2: Bidirectional Data Transfer

 This mode allows bidirectional data transfer (transmission and reception) over a single 8-bit data bus only in group A, with port A as the 8-bit bidirectional data bus; and lines PC3 – PC7 are used for handshaking purposes.
 Port B can be configured in mode 0 or in mode 1.
-If port B is configured in mode 0, the three pins (PC0, PC1, and PC2) may be used for input/output purposes as shown in the figure below.
+If port B is configured in mode 0, the three pins (PC0, PC1, and PC2) may be used for input/output purposes as shown in Figure 12.

 8255 mode 2 with port B in mode 0

-Whereas if port B is configured in mode 1, then these three pins (PC0, PC1, and PC2) will also be utilized by handshake signals for port B, as shown in the figure below.
+Whereas if port B is configured in mode 1, then these three pins (PC0, PC1, and PC2) will also be utilized by handshake signals for port B, as shown in Figure 13.

 8255 mode 2 with port B in mode 1